Mixsonian Larry

 In spite of all ruckus going on, State Liquor Commissioner Mixson report record income from the sale of liquor and in August Commissioner Mixson place in the hands of the State Treasurer a check for $50,000, thereby returning to the state the whole appropriate made to start the “state gin mill” in operation.
 (August 21, 18954) Also in August Commissioner Mixson stated it “impossible to keep up with the demand for State grog.”
 And recommend changes that would bring $200,000 more income to the State.

 In August Commissioner Mixson was brought to court for the case from the past May in which liquor that Mr. N. G. Gonzales had ordered was seized which Mr. Gonzales claimed was for personal use.
 The judge ruled that F.M.
-Mixson do show cause before this Court on the 4th day of September, 1895 why the said liquor so seized should not be delivered to said petitioner as prayed for, and why they should not be attached for contempt in violating the order of this court.
+Mixson (and others) do show cause before this Court on the 4th day of September, 1895 why the said liquor so seized should not be delivered to said petitioner as prayed for, and why they should not be attached for contempt in violating the order of this court.
 (Sept.
 4, 18953) Col. Mixson and the others charged presented their side on the case as scheduled on September 4th where after the review, the judge felt he was unable to proceed and referred the matter to a special referee to looking into it.
 (Sept.
 11, 19853)

 In December Commissioner Mixson was again brought to court for the case from the previous August in which liquor was seized from a private club.
 The judge orders Commissioner Mixson to return to the members of the club the liquor seized and the constables Speed, Davis and Lafar who did the seizing to be taken into custody until they have paid the entire costs of the proceedings.
 The papers were served immediately.
 (Dec.
 4, 18956) A few days later Judge Simonton dismissed the Contempt case against Commissioner Mixson (after the seized beer was returned to the owner).
 (Dec.
 13, 189511)

 In July of 1896 Governor Evans and commissioner Mixson got into hot water being charged with canceling dispensaries’ insurance and giving the contact to his brother.
 Commissioner Mixson then produced a letter stating that in 1895 that he alone was responsible for all insurances place on dispensaries; that the Governor Evans knew nothing about it and the letter was written without the Governor’s knowledge.
-The Judge Earle then asked Evans “Don’t you countersign all checks and didn’t you know that it was at a higher rate?”
+The Judge Earle then asked Evans “Don’t you countersign all checks and didn’t you know that it (the insurance) was at a higher rate?”
 Governor Evans respond that he has signed thousands of checks never knowing what they were for.
 After a heated exchange of words between the Judge and the Governor, Evans made a speech for which he was “loudly applauded and a handsome basket of flowers was presented, where upon he said that the ladies were with them and that “he had go the coon and gone on.”
 Which bought cheers from the spectators.
 (July 29, 189612)

 Also, in July a charge was by Mr. Duncan that Governor Evans had told him that his predecessor, Gov. Tillman, had filled his pockets with rebates.
 It also was stated that Commissioner Mixson had been offered $562.50 per carload in rebates by the representatives of the Mill Creek Distilling Company.
 Gov. Evans knew of this and ordered Colonel Mixson to purchase the whiskey, but that Col. Mixson refused to make the purchase and that Gov. Evans told Col. Mixson that “Tillman had filled his pockets from this source.”
 The liquor was ordered, and the rebates were---where do you suppose?
 The fact that the rebates were made was not an issue, the issue being that if the State received the rebates then Commissioner Mixson’s books should show the fact.
 Since they did not, then “somebody made way with the money—stole it in other words.”
 (July 29, 18963) Over the next few weeks the story spread and was reported on in various details in the Anderson Intelligencer, The Union Times, The People’s Journal, The Manning Times and others with many calling for Col. Mixson to come forth and clarify what happened but Col. Mixson remained silent.